 More employers are looking for specific skill sets that can be learned through work projects, workshops, and online courses in addition to formal education like college and university.
 Because skill-based hiring is growing quickly, the demand for online credentials, including certificates and degrees, is booming.
 Many credential issuers and online education companies reported a 70% growth in 2020.

 Traditional verification processes take days, weeks, or even months to check if someone’s physical or non-verifiable digital credentials are authentic.
 The processes are often manual and usually involve staff calling up a university, training school, or licensing organization to check that someone’s credentials are valid.
 In contrast, Verifiable Credentials can be checked instantly and at much lower costs, which saves organizations a lot of money, resources, and time.

-The main difference between the older versions of digital credentials and verifiable digital credentials is that people can instantly verify if they are authentic or not by simply scanning a QR code or using an easy-to-use verification tool like Dock’s credential verifier.
+The main difference between the older versions of digital credentials and verifiable digital credentials is that people can instantly verify if they are authentic or not by simply scanning a QR code.
 Verifiable digital credentials are cryptographically secured versions of both paper and online credentials that people can present to organizations that need to check their authenticity such as an employer, government department, or inspector.